 Review summary: Canon G12 vs Panasonic ZS100

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G12 and the Panasonic ZS100?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G12:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - Longer lasting: Can take more shots (370 versus 300) on a single battery charge.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More affordable: Was introduced into a lower priced category (29 percent cheaper at launch).